UT Arlington Funded Fellowships

 Fellowship includes an annual award of $2,000/year for 2 years and tuition at the in-state rate.
 This requires enrollment in a doctoral or doctoral-bound program, 50% assistantship, full-time enrollment, unconditional admission, 3.5 GPA and a thank you letter to Carrizo Oil & Gas, Inc. Students are nominated by their department.

 This fellowship is intended to support doctoral students in the final stage of completing their doctoral dissertations.
-Fellowship includes a stipend and tuition at the in-state rate.
-Requirements include doctoral or doctoral-bound summer enrollment, good academic standing, and being at the final stage of dissertation work.
+The Fellowship includes a stipend and qualifies students for tuition at the in-state rate.
+Requirements include doctoral or doctoral-bound enrollment, good academic standing, and being at the final stage of dissertation work.
 These awards will be offered to doctoral students with approved dissertation proposals or prospectuses who have completed all or most of the research needed to complete their dissertations.
-These students’ efforts should therefore be focused largely on writing their dissertations.
-Award recipients may not hold any other forms of employment during fellowship term.
+These students' efforts should therefore be focused largely on writing their dissertations.
+Award recipients may not hold any other forms of employment during the fellowship term and must enroll in a minimum of three dissertation hours.
 Interested students must apply through their college or school, and not directly to Graduate Studies.
+Each college has its own selection committee for the award.
 Unfortunately, applications sent directly to Graduate Studies cannot be considered.

 Download the Flyer (PDF, 211KB)